 This application is a proposal of option ii.
-Since this application is due March 2, 2020, it may be necessary to schedule programming after the due date.
+Since this application is due March 1, 2021, it may be necessary to schedule programming after the due date.
 The applicant should complete this proposal with intent to secure these placements, and work to be placed as soon as possible.
-If the applicant gets approved, and fails to complete the placement by August 1, 2020, an alternate schedule will be assigned by the School Counseling Department.
+If the applicant gets approved, and fails to complete the placement by August 2, 2021, an alternate schedule will be assigned by the School Counseling Department.

 Student Information: Please Choos se one and then complete the back of this form:

 Name: Self-Directed/Experiential Learning

-Email: College Courses (not offered at NHS)
+Email:

-Cell Phone: Vocational Courses (not offered at NHS)
+Cell Phone: College Courses (not offered at NHS)

 School Counselor: